 David wanted protection and peace but knew there would be a day of battle.
 He had seen it before and knew it would come again.
 He also knew who to trust in before and during those dark days.

 I don’t want you to think for one moment that Scripture teaches us to be pushovers.
 David wasn’t and neither was our Savior.
 Giving up is not what Jesus was implying in Matthew and isn’t the actions of Esther or her people.
-That’s not even comparable to the level of protection shepherds are to give their sheep (see John 10:11-13 and 1 Samuel 17:34-37), fathers to their children or friends to their loved ones because we have a responsibility to be ready for battle, there just isn’t an encouragement or command to go looking for it.
+That’s not even comparable to the level of protection shepherds are to give their sheep (see John 10:11-13 and First Samuel 17:34-37), fathers to their children or friends to their loved ones because we have a responsibility to be ready for battle, there just isn’t an encouragement or command to go looking for it.

 Before we go any farther, I want you to know that I’m proud to be an American, a resident of the Commonwealth of Kentucky and I thank God every single day for the freedom and peace I enjoy because I live in Tompkinsville.
 I’m not bitter, disenfranchised, or eager to leave.
 I don’t want to be anywhere else.
 That doesn’t mean I bleed red, white, and blue and it doesn’t mean I define my life by my citizenship in this world.
 I freely admit that a day may come when I need to become a resident of another country.
 I’ll do it because I’m not a person who defines myself by my American-ness.
 I’d rather be defined by my Christianity.